-Your light, compact XG-9 is a top-quality single-lens reflex camera whose electronic system will control exposure for you automatically, freeing you for more enjoyment and greater creativity.
+Your light, compact XG-1 is a top-quality single-lens reflex camera whose electronic system will control exposure for you automatically, freeing you for more enjoyment and greater creativity.
 You can also override the meter's automatic setting or set the camera for full manual operation.
-The aperture selected and LED auto-set speed are clearly displayed in the XG-9's total information viewfinder and its advanced acute matte screen makes viewing brighter and focusing easier and more accurate.
-Electromagnetic shutter release and unique "touch switch" metering head a host of other features.
+Electromagnetic shutter release and unique "Touch switch" metering head a host of other features.
 Attaching the accessory Auto Winder G enables single-frame/continuous motor film advance up to 2 frames/sec.
-Minolta's special Auto Electroflash 132X and 200X electronically switch the XG-9's shutter over for strobe exposures when charged and signal flash-ready in finder; the 200X also enables continuous-sequence flash with the winder.
-Besides MD lenses, your XG-9 uses virtually all interchangeable Minolta lenses to date and all applicable Minolta SLR system accessories.
+Minolta's X-series Auto Electroflashes electronically switch the XG-1's shutter over for strobe exposures when charged and signal flash-ready in the finder; the 320X and 200X also enable continuous-sequence flash with the winder.
+Besides Minolta MD lenses, your XG-1 uses virtually all interchangeable Minolta lenses made to date and all applicable Minolta SLR system accessories.

 Before using your camera for the first time, study this manual carefully all the way through - or at least all the sections needed to cover your own photographic needs.
 As you read, attach a lens to the camera body (see p.
-10), load batteries, and handle your XG-9 and acquaint yourself with its parts and features.
+10), load batteries, and handle your XG-1 and acquaint yourself with its parts and features.
 Then load it with film and proceed to actual picture taking.
-In this way, you can take good photos and begin to realize the broad potential of your XG-9 right form the start.
+In this way, you can take good photos and begin to realize the broad potential of your XG-1 right from the start.
 Be sure to keep this manual for reference later as necessary.